Enlargement of the Eurasian Economic Union: Support and opposition

+On 12 February 2025, Armenia's parliament approved a bill officially endorsing Armenia's EU accession.
+In response, Russian Deputy Prime Minister Alexey Overchuk stated "the EU accession process will mark the beginning of Armenia's withdrawal from the Eurasian Economic Union."

 Republic of Artsakh

-The breakaway state of the Republic of Artsakh did not enter the Eurasian Union upon Armenia's accession in January 2015.
+The former breakaway state of the Republic of Artsakh did not enter the Eurasian Union upon Armenia's accession in January 2015.
 However, the government of Armenia stressed that under no circumstances would a customs checkpoint be set up between Armenia and Artsakh.

 Kyrgyzstan

 In October 2011, the acting prime minister of Kyrgyzstan announced that his country will join the union, and that the process had been agreed to with the prime ministers of the other member states.
 On 11 August 2014, the Kyrgyz president Almazbek Atambayev, met with Russian president Vladimir Putin and stated that Kyrgyzstan plans to join the Eurasian Customs Union and the Eurasian Economic Union by the end of 2014.
 Kyrgyzstan signed an accession treaty on 23 December 2014.
 It ratified its accession treaty in May 2015, and it came into force on 6 August 2015, when it became the newest member state.

 Crimea

 The annexation of Crimea by the Russian Federation in early 2014 made Crimea a de facto part of the Eurasian Economic Union as a territory of Russia.